DarkM00se/OnlineLibrary/README.md

 # OnlineLibrary
-An online library that allows a user to take oout and search for books
+An online library that allows a user to take out and search for books